Is the Maldives really overrated? The myth of one-size-fits-all (Saturday Selection)

 Greg and Nick wrote two great posts earlier this week about which credit cards are currently in their wallet and why they have them there.
-That was followed by an in-depth discussion on the most recent Frequent Miler On The Air digging into the best cards for various spending categories and comparing them to what they have and use.
+That was followed by an in-depth discussion on Frequent Miler On The Air digging into the best cards for various spending categories and comparing them to what they have and use.
 Interestingly enough, the cards in each of their wallets differed significantly and both of them were willing to accept suboptimal value based on their individual situations and spending goals.
 In essence, even for pros like Greg and Nick, the “best” credit cards vary from person to person and are situational, regardless of the broadly-held opinions of the points and miles community.

 This got me thinking more generally about how we earn and burn points and miles for travel and what factors influence our decision-making.
-Mark over at Miles to Memories wrote a couple of interesting posts this week that (somewhat hilariously) ruffled quite a few feathers.
+Mark over at Miles to Memories wrote a couple of interesting posts that (somewhat hilariously) ruffled quite a few feathers.
 First off, he described why Hyatt Globalist wasn’t worth it for him…and from some of the reactions, you’d have thought he was insulting someone’s mother.
 Then he posited that Alila Ventana Big Sur was becoming the “next Maldives,” in terms of being a somewhat overhyped “gotta have it” destination whose demand is created by influencers and groupthink.

 a couple of men swinging on a rope swing